-- Successfully prepare and deliver lectures, workshops and seminars at undergraduate and postgraduate coursework levels that align with the strategic priorities of the department; - Deliver innovative and student-focussed high-quality blended learning activities, both face-to-face and online as required, with a commitment to student-focussed outcomes and welfare: - Contribute to the development, coordination, and planning of all units and subjects in the BFA and Breadth course; - Ongoing development and maintenance of relevant, high-quality curricula, course and subject material in the discipline of Theatre in consultation with appropriate staff; - Liaise and coordinate with staff across the department to design a responsive curriculum that utilises and expands on existing departmental expertise; - Undertake a range of administrative functions, the majority of which are connected with the subjects in which the academic teaches; - Undertake consultation with students on marking and assessment; - Undertake subject coordination along with associated administrative tasks as required; - Effective management and coordination of casual staff members as required;
+- Successfully prepare and deliver lectures, workshops and seminars at undergraduate and postgraduate coursework levels; - Ongoing development and maintenance of relevant, high quality curricula, course and subject material in the discipline of Theatre in consultation with appropriate staff; - Undertake a range of administrative functions, the majority of which are connected with the subjects in which the academic teaches; - Undertake consultation with students and marking and assessment; - Undertake subject coordination along with associated administrative tasks as required; - Effective management and coordination of casual staff members as required; - Develop and supervise Breadth subjects, where appropriate; - Analysis of learning needs of students and identification of appropriate approaches to teaching; - Developing ways to improve practice by obtaining and analysing feedback;

-- Develop and supervise Breadth subjects, where appropriate; - Analysis of learning needs of students and identification of appropriate approaches to teaching; - Developing ways to improve practice by obtaining and analysing feedback; - Contribute to integrated strategies that ensure high levels of academic achievement in theoretical subjects; - Embedding reflective practice within all aspects of teaching; - Maintaining currency with the latest ideas in the discipline and for teaching the discipline; - Active participation in some outreach activities related to teaching and learning, for example schools outreach, and first year orientation activities; - Other duties as assigned by the Head of School.
+- Contribute to integrated strategies that ensure high levels of academic achievement in theoretical subjects; - Embedding reflective practice within all aspects of teaching; - Maintaining currency with the latest ideas in the discipline and for teaching the discipline; - Active participation in outreach activities related to teaching and learning e.g. schools outreach, and first year orientation.